Today, we're looking at Texas A&M as the Aggies try to expand on their success in the first season in the SEC.

 Coach: Kevin Sumlin (46-19 overall, 11-2 at Texas A&M)

 Key losses: OT Luke Joeckel, DE Damontre Moore, LB Sean Porter, LB Jonathan Stewart, WR Ryan Swope

 Biggest games in 2013: vs. Alabama (Sept.
 14), at Ole Miss (Oct.
 12), vs. Vanderbilt (Oct.
 26), at LSU (Nov.
 23)

 Still, with the return of Manziel, leading receiver Mike Evans and three offensive linemen, the Aggies have the offensive personnel to compete with any team in the country.
 They proved as much in their upset of eventual national champion Alabama in Tuscaloosa, Ala., last season.
-If the defense can make the kind of strides it did a season ago, when the Aggies had depth questions and concern about size up front in a line-of-scrimmage league, then Texas A&M can seriously contend.
+If the defense can make the kind of strides it did a season ago, when the Aggies had depth questions across the defense and concern about size up front in a line-of-scrimmage league, then Texas A&M can seriously contend.

 If Manziel's eligibility is affected as a result of the NCAA investigation, the Aggies have no quarterback on the roster who has started a college game.
 Joeckel and Davis will battle it out in training camp.
 While the Aggies can be a good team without Manziel, dreams of reaching the highest heights will be severely damaged if Manziel is forced to miss more than two games.